 A degree in Plant Sciences can lead graduates to jobs in every state, working as greenhouse and nursery managers, agriculture educators, golf and sports turf managers, and wholesale growers.
 Many Sheridan College graduates have also founded business ventures as horticulturists.
 The U.S. Bureau of Labor Statistics predicts steady growth in the Plant Sciences field, with a 7 percent increase in jobs in agriculture and food scientists, as well as 11 percent job growth in grounds maintenance, from 2016-2026.

 Faculty and Community

 At Sheridan College, we have a rich tradition in Agriculture.
 Sheridan College began as an Agriculture-focused community college, and our commitment to Agriculture education is as strong as ever.

 Sheridan College Agriculture faculty are enthusiastic, well-liked, and approachable.
 They will make sure you learn the foundational skills to pursue higher education or find a job following graduation.
 Sheridan College’s strong relationships with local and national industries in rangeland management, wildlife management, and agriculture present students unique opportunities to expand their college experiences.

 Careers and Opportunities

 Sheridan College graduates have outstanding job placement rates, starting careers in a variety of fields.
-Earning an Associate degree in Horticulture from Sheridan College, you will be trained to succeed in numerous jobs, such as:
+Earning an Associate degree in Plant Sciences from Sheridan College, you will be trained to succeed in numerous jobs, such as: